 Women in Psychoanalysis and Culture: Desire, Fantasy, and Textuality

-In this women-only series with Claudia Celadon, we will read and discuss psychoanalytic and philosophical texts in order to investigate the depiction of women in visual arts and literature.
+This is part of a women-only series with Claudia Celadon, where we read and discuss psychoanalytic and philosophical texts in order to investigate the depiction of women in visual arts and literature.

 The series is open for all those identifying as a woman.
 This is not a clinical or therapeutic group, but CPD certificates will be available.
 Previous knowledge of psychoanalytic theory is advisable, and pre-reading will be sent to you upon booking.

 To warm up this cold month, we will be watching Lawrence Kasdan’s Body Heat (USA - 1981), where body doubles and murder take central stage.

 To inform us through this meeting, we will be reading Parveen Adams’ Waiving the Phallus and Estela W. Welldon’s What Women have that Men do Not.
 Once more, we will explore questions on where sexual desire is located, and representations of female desire through murder and castration.